davidtw0320/Camera-Position-System/README.md

 }
 ```

-+ **Simulation: a 2D picure projected from 3D point cloud model**
++ **Simulation: a 2D picture projected from 3D point cloud model**
-  + Simulated the photo taken from the camera to be a picture projected from 3D point cloud model.
+  + Simulated the photo taken from the camera to be a picture projected from a 3D point cloud model.

-  + Implemented simulation in three part of the photo.
+  + Implemented simulation in three segmented part of the photo.
 There are 30%, 70%, and 30% of the picture from top to bottom separately.

-  + Deasigned each segmented part to drop pixels by parameter *dropPixelRate* (30%, 20%, 30%).
+  + Deasigned each segmented parts to drop pixels by the parameter *dropPixelRate* (30%, 20%, 30%).

 ```objc
 - (UIImage*)pointCloud:(UIImage*)image{